DaehwanKimLab/centrifuge/MANUAL.markdown

-If you would like to install Centrifuge by copying the Centrifuge executable files to an existing directory in your [PATH], make sure that you copy all the executables, including `centrifuge`, `centrifuge-class`, `centrifuge-build`, `centrifuge-build-bin`, `centrifuge-inspect` and `centrifuge-inspect-bin`.
-Furthermore you need the files in the scripts/ folder for genome downloading and compression.
+If you would like to install Centrifuge by copying the Centrifuge executable files to an existing directory in your [PATH], make sure that you copy all the executables, including `centrifuge`, `centrifuge-class`, `centrifuge-build`, `centrifuge-build-bin`, `centrifuge-download` `centrifuge-inspect` and `centrifuge-inspect-bin`.
+Furthermore you need the programs in the scripts/ folder if you opt for genome compression in the database construction.

 [PATH environment variable]: http://en.wikipedia.org/wiki/PATH_(variable)
 [PATH]: http://en.wikipedia.org/wiki/PATH_(variable)

-Database building
+Index building
 -----------------

 Centrifuge can be build with arbritary sequences.
 Standard choices are